Chair, 2014-15: Jean Porterfield, evolutionary genetics, molecular ecology

-Faculty, 2013-14: Diane Angell, animal ecology, animal behavior, environmental health and conservation; Lisa Bowers, microbiology, molecular biology, synthetic biology, genetics; Eric Cole, developmental biology, cell biology and genetics, microscopy; Kevin Crisp, neurobiology, animal behavior, human biology; Jay Demas, developmental neurobiology, biophysics, neurophysiology; Steven Freedberg, bioinformatics, evolutionary ecology (on leave spring semester); John Giannini, plant physiology, membrane transport, deer migration, wildflowers; Ted Johnson, microbiology, aging, cancer and immunity; Kim Kandl, molecular biology and genetics, cytoskeleton function in yeast (on leave Interim and spring semester); Henry Kermott, zoology, animal behavior; Laura Listenberger, molecular cell biology, biochemistry, lipid storage in mammalian cells (on leave fall semester); John Schade, biology, environmental studies, biogeochemistry, ecology (on leave); Kathleen Shea, plant evolutionary ecology, restoration ecology, conservation; Mike Swift, aquatic ecology, physiological ecology, toxicology; Charles Umbanhowar Jr., botany/ecology, disturbance ecology of grasslands, paleoecology; David Van Wylen, cardiac physiology, neurobiology, program/space design in science buildings; Anne Walter, cell and animal physiology, membrane biophysics, neuroscience; Kyle Whittinghill, biogeochemistry, ecology
+Faculty, 2014-15: Diane Angell, animal ecology, conservation and environmental health; Lisa Bowers, microbiology, molecular biology, synthetic biology, genetics; Alyson Center, plant evolutionary ecology, ecophysiology, quantitative genetics; Eric Cole, developmental biology, cell biology and genetics, microscopy; Kevin Crisp, neurobiology, electrophysiology, human anatomy and physiology; Jay Demas, developmental neurobiology, biophysics, neurophysiology; Steven Freedberg, bioinformatics, evolutionary ecology; John Giannini, plant physiology, membrane transport, deer migration, wildflowers; Ted Johnson, microbiology, aging, cancer and immunity (spring only); Kim Kandl, molecular biology and genetics, cytoskeleton function in yeast (on leave fall semester); Laura Listenberger, molecular cell biology, biochemistry, lipid storage in mammalian cells; Emily Mohl, evolutionary ecology, plant-insect interactions, ecological risk assessment, science education; John Schade, biology, environmental studies, biogeochemistry, ecology (on leave); Kathleen Shea, plant evolutionary ecology, restoration ecology, conservation; Nicole Shirkey-Son, neurobiology, human biology, cell biology, microscopy; Mike Swift, aquatic ecology, physiological ecology, toxicology; Charles Umbanhowar Jr., botany/ecology, disturbance ecology of grasslands, paleoecology; David Van Wylen, physiology, neurobiology, sustainability program/space design in science buildings (on leave Interim and spring semester); Anne Walter, cell and animal physiology, membrane biophysics, neuroscience, biomathematics, global health; Kyle Whittinghill, biogeochemistry, ecosystem ecology

 From the molecules that are the building blocks of life to the complex interactions between living organisms and their environments, biology continues to fascinate the human mind.
 The Biology Department offers a diverse array of courses and experiences that present fundamental biological principles and processes within the context of being informed, responsible, and compassionate citizens.
 It provides a broad range of learning opportunities through its course offerings, laboratories, independent study/research, internships and off-campus study programs at sites including South India, the desert southwest, Australia, Bahamas, Central and South America, and Northern Minnesota.
 Woven into all learning opportunities are hands-on experiences with modern equipment that stimulate critical and independent thinking.